Which Is Better SPF 30 or SPF 50?

 • Forget to reapply often enough

-In Australia, sunscreens are regulated by the Therapeutic Goods Administration (TGA), ensuring products meet strict standards for safety, SPF testing, and broad-spectrum protection.
+In Australia, sunscreens are regulated by the Therapeutic Goods Administration (TGA), which ensures products meet strict standards for safety, SPF testing, and broad-spectrum protection.[5][6]
+Public health guidance is led by organisations such as Cancer Council Australia and SunSmart.

 Current Australian advice: